Abdelkhalig-elfatih/Abdelkhalig-elfatih/README.md

 - 🌱 I’m currently learning about theoretical neuroscience.
 - 📫 you can reach me via telegram [t.me/abdlkhalig]
 - 😄 Pronouns: I'm a male
-- ⚡ Fun fact: I'm also a chess player wanna challenge me? [lichess.org/@/Abdalkhalig_Alfatih]
+- ⚡ Fun fact: I'm also a chess player, wanna challenge me? [lichess.org/@/Abdalkhalig_Alfatih]

 <!---
 Abdelkhalig-elfatih/Abdelkhalig-elfatih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.